scikit-hep/scikit-hep.github.io/pages/developers/gha_basic.md

 Implementing unit tests is also easy.
 Since you should be following best practices listed in the previous sections, this becomes an almost directly copy-and-paste formula, regardless of the package details.
+You might need to adjust the Python versions to suit your taste.

 ```yaml
   checks: